eduardobaniski/eduardobaniski/README.md

 # Hey there, nice to meet ya!
 I'm @eduardobaniski

 - 🌱  I am studying Computer Engineering @ UEPG
-- 📝  Currently learning about programming and computers
 - 🎸  I like to play guitar on my free time